c-blake/adix/NOTES.md

 can be disabled.

-This resize protocol makes performance much more deterministic, but also makes memory utilization non-deterministic.
+This resize protocol makes performance much more deterministic, but also makes space utilization non-deterministic.
 Utilization can be both much better than typical load-based resize with a near perfect hash as well as a little worse with a too weak hash.
 This seems "how it should be".
 Safer performance also seems worth more than deterministic size, and you cannot have both at once with an abstract key and user-settable hash.
 I'm a bit surprised this resize protocol isn't more popular.

-If you want to monitor memory utilization you can do `.len/.getCap`.
+If you want to monitor space utilization you can do `.len/.getCap`.
 The tables here also all provide a query function `depths` to inspect distribution of probe depth.  `depths` is about as expensive to compute as looking each item up once.
 It can be a bit faster on some key types.
 More general performance forensics,